BigBang1112/blender-gbx-tools/README.md

 # Blender Gbx Tools

-Blender plugin made for any form of 3D works with la GameBox.
+Blender plugin made for any form of 3D works with la GameBox (Trackmania/Shootmania engine).

+This project began as "Advanced Gbx Tools for Blender" in November 2022 but was remade into this.

 ## Build